GalaxDr/CompassUOL_SP_Challenge03_Julio_Becker/README.md

 - Spring Boot
 - MySQL
 - RabbitMQ (for communication between ms-orders and ms-products)
-- OpenFeign (for communication between ms-orders and ms-products via REST API, optional if using RabbitMQ for communication)
+- OpenFeign (for communication between ms-orders and ViaCep via REST API)
 - Spring Security (for authentication and authorization)
 - Other technologies...